icco/ruby.fm/README.md

  * `/:showname/:title` - Page for a single episode
  * `/login` - Signup and login page
  * `/about` - Sexy about page

+# Deployment

+We currently deploy on heroku.
+If you need a system dependency that you know for a fact is apart of the debian apt repo, then feel free to add it to the `Aptfile`.
+Just understand that for every dependency you add, it will increase the slug size.